tmbo/questionary/README.md

 ## How to Contribute

+Contributions are highly welcomed and appreciated.
+Every little help counts, so do not hesitate!

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 There is a [Contributor Friendly](https://github.com/tmbo/questionary/issues?direction=desc&labels=good+first+issue&page=1&sort=updated&state=open)